Fos-R/Fos-R/generation/README.md

 ## Honeynet

-In this mode, Fos-R generates and play network traffic between different machines in the same network.
+In this mode, Fos-R generates and play network traffic between different computers in the same network.
-Fos-R needs to be executed on these machines and provided a configuration file.
+Fos-R needs to be executed on each computer and provided a configuration file.

-The generation is split in four stages.
-Each stage has its own directory.
+## Replay-pcap

+_(Not available yet)_

+In this mode, Fos-R replays a pcap file with raw sockets.

 # Roadmap